sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1650 - draft-nearest-checkbox.md

 ---
 Searches for the checkbox nearest to the anchor in any direction, and returns a boolean indicating if it is selected or unselected.

 Use this method as an alterative to the Checkbox method.
-The advantage of the Nearest Checkbox method is that it is more flexible, requires less configuration, and can sometimes recognize a selection mark when the Checkbox method can't.
+The advantage of the Nearest Checkbox method is that it is more flexible, requires less configuration, and recognizes a wider range of checkbox formats.
 The disadvantage is that it's slower than the Checkbox method, because the Nearest Checkbox method uses OCR.